dpeerlab/spectra/README.md

 ![alt text](img/spectra_img.png?raw=true)

+## Overview

-SPECTRA takes in a single cell gene expression matrix and a set of pathway annotations to fit the data to.
+SPECTRA takes in a single cell gene expression matrix, cell type annotations, and a set of pathway annotations to fit the data to.

 ```
 gene_set_annotations = {